mrkraimer/PY_NTNDA_Viewer/README.md

 ## Remaining work required

-### changing region sizes leads to weird behavior
+1) changing region sizes to non square image can lead to weird behavior

-More later.
+2) RGB1 works but RGB2 and RGB3 have strange behavior

-### Additional Features Desired
+## Additional Features Desired

 Implement additions features supported by EPICS_NTNDA_Viewer

 Amoung these are

 1) Add support for other Data Types, currently only uint8 and int8 has been tested
-2) Allow monitoring to be started and stopped.
-3) Allow the channelName to be changed.
-4) Add support for compression
+2) Add support for compression

 ### Performance